 MX Record — Tells the internet where to send emails for your domain.
 If you use Gmail or Outlook for business email, MX records make that work.

 TXT Record — Holds text data for various purposes.
-It’s often used for email security (SPF, DKIM) and domain ownership checks.
+Specifically, it is often used for email security (SPF, DKIM) and domain ownership checks.

 NS Record — Lists the authoritative name servers for a domain.
 These records tell the internet which servers are in charge of your DNS zone.

 Exam Alert: CCNA and CompTIA Network+ exams test DNS record types heavily.
-Know what A, AAAA, CNAME, MX, and NS records do — and when to use each one.
+Therefore, know what A, AAAA, CNAME, MX, and NS records do — and when to use each one.
+Understanding how firewalls work alongside DNS is also important for network security.

 Since DNS is so vital, attackers target it often.
-Here are the main threats you should understand:
+Here are the main threats you should understand when you have DNS explained for beginners as your study focus:

 DNS Spoofing (Cache Poisoning) — An attacker tricks a resolver into caching a fake IP address.
 As a result, users get sent to a malicious site even though they typed the correct URL.

 DNS Hijacking — The attacker changes your DNS settings (often on your router) so all your traffic goes through their server.
-They can then steal passwords or inject malware.
+Consequently, they can then steal passwords or inject malware.

 DDoS on DNS Servers — Attackers flood DNS servers with traffic to knock them offline.
 When DNS goes down, websites become unreachable — even though the actual web servers are fine.

 Use DNSSEC — This adds a layer of verification to DNS responses.
-It confirms that the answer came from a trusted source and wasn’t tampered with.
+It confirms that the answer came from a trusted source and was not tampered with.

 Switch to encrypted DNS — DNS over HTTPS (DoH) and DNS over TLS (DoT) encrypt your DNS queries.
-This stops attackers on your network from seeing or changing your lookups.
+In addition, this stops attackers on your network from seeing or changing your lookups.

 Hands-on practice is the best way to learn DNS.
 Here are free tools you can use right now: